LimaRAF/THREAT/README.md

 identifications.
 It also includes tools for the retrieval and removal of specimen duplicates across biological collections.

-Different species information will probably be missing for some or many species, depending on the available knowledge of the target region.
-Some of this information, however, is essential to the assessment of one or more IUCN criteria.
-They include the Generation Length (GL), the Proportion of Mature Individuals (p) in the population and the Average Dispersal Distance (DD) of the species.
-Thus, this information needs to be estimated or imputed making use of the best data currently available.
-In THREAT, GL and p were generalized for groups of species defined based on their potential maximum height as an adult and on their ecological groups.
-The choice of which values were assigned to each group was based on the empirical evidence currently available in the literature.
-For estimating DD, we implemented the function `ConR::subpop.radius()` that applies the circular buffer method (Rivers et al., 2010) for obtaining species-specific proxies of DD.

 <br />

 ##### Details on step 3